TRF Member Handbook: Important to Know

 When you register, you can update your address or select or change your beneficiary.
 You can also change your Defined Contribution (DC) Account investment choices.
 You can access your account by going here and clicking “Register now.”

 It is important to keep your beneficiary information up-to-date.
 Your beneficiary is the person who will receive money after you pass away.
 This decision must be made by you prior to your death.
-If you do not name a beneficiary for your ASA, INPRS will pay it to your estate when you pass away.
+If you do not name a beneficiary for your DC, INPRS will pay it to your estate when you pass away.

 You can name more than one beneficiary by choosing what percent of your balance will go to each person when you pass away.
 You would then have “primary” and “secondary” beneficiaries.
 If your primary dies before you, you may want to choose a new primary.
 However, if you do not, then the money would go to your secondary beneficiaries.